You’re taking great shots, but it’s hard to get those perfect photos that you know are there because your camera can’t handle the dark.

 This lens offers all the features that you need to take amazing pictures.

-Including high-quality optics, compact design for easy carrying, quick autofocus response time, optical image stabilization at up to 5 stops of shake correction.
+Including high-quality optics, compact design for easy carrying, quick autofocus response time, and optical image stabilization at up to 5 stops of shake correction.

 If you are looking for a be-all-end-all list lens or an additional kit lens, this product will not disappoint!

-It is the best Canon RF lens for low light- photography due to its wide aperture and optical image stabilization.
+It is the best Canon RF lens for low-light- photography due to its wide aperture and optical image stabilization.

 It has a compact form factor with macro optics, which is great for detail shots of small subjects like flowers or insects on flowers.